Updated on 19th November 2025 | 11:59 am | #CATCutoff2025

-The CAT cutoffs for the IIMs for candidates from the general category are high.
-According to the trends over the past few years, the CAT Cut Offs for top IIMs are:
+The CAT cutoffs for percentile-based calls for general category candidates are higher than those for reserved categories.
+According to the trends over the past few years, the expected target percentiles for the academic year 2025-26 are as follows:

 Institute |